-I recently saw an online question asking, “What is the dumbest thing people thought is real?”
-Have you ever wondered how people could believe it’s real?
-Here are the answers that got the most votes.
+I saw a question online that asked, “What’s the silliest thing people believed in?”
+Have you ever thought about why people might think it’s true?
+Here are the top answers that got the most votes.

 1. Photos on Facebook